Krhanice: Administrative division

+Etymology

+The initial name of Krhanice was Karhanice.
+The name was derived from the surname Karhan, meaning "the village of Karhan's people".
+The name Krhanice has been used since the mid-15th century.

 Geography

 Krhanice is located about 12 km northwest of Benešov and 20 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Grybla at 514 m above sea level.
 The municipality is situated on the right bank of the Sázava River.

 History

 The first written mention of Krhanice is from 1228, when the Ostrov Monastery in Davle owned half of the village.
 The second part probably belonged to the Zbořený Kostelec estate.